shrh18/Big-Data-News-Recommender/README.md

 To create a user access the newsengine-client container via [localhost:8501](http://localhost:8501).

-Fill the form and the OTP required.
+Fill out the form and the OTP required.

 Now that a user is created let us trigger the news recommendation DAG